psten/dash-srd.js/README.md

 dash-srd.js is a DASH player implementing the tiled streaming concept.
 It allows the user to freely navigate in a high resolution video panorama while downloading just what is needed to render the user's viewpoint.

 The software provided here is a proof of concept and does not reflect the performances of a final end-user product.

 ## Requirements

-Currently it works on desktop and mobile devices are not yet supported.
+Currently it works on desktop and **mobile devices are not yet supported**.

 ## Background